-export volumes of fishmeal, copper and zinc as well as growth in non-traditional exports.
-Total imports increased to US\$2.7 billion in the first quarter of 2005 from US\$2.1 billion in the same period in 2004, with a growth rate exceeding 20% in all the major components of imports (27% in raw materials and intermediate goods, 25% in capital goods and 22% in consumer goods) during this period.
+US\$12.3 billion, compared to US\$9.0 billion in the same period of 2004, primarily due to higher commodity prices and higher export volumes of fishmeal, gold, copper, zinc and molybdenum as well as growth in non-traditional exports.
+Total imports increased to US\$8.8 billion in the January to September 2005 period from US\$7.1 billion in the same period in 2004, with a growth rate exceeding 20% in all the major components of imports (25% in raw materials and intermediate goods, 29% in capital goods and 21% in consumer goods) during this period.